Evening Length Works

 Photography by Andrew Weeks

-Memoirs featured in Imagining: A Gibney Journal
+Imagining: A Gibney Journal

 “Through the creation and presentation of Memoirs, I desire to bring awareness to the significance of a vibrant cultural happening that contributed to jazz as we hear and see it today in Chicago.
 Over the last year, I’ve found that the process of making dances helps me to connect to areas of life that I thought were lost, discover parts of myself that I didn’t know existed, and experience the reclamation of cultural narratives of importance to those in my community.”